yui/yeti/README.md

     504 tests passed!
 (9.1 seconds)
     $

+#### Exit status codes

 Yeti exits automatically when all tests complete.
 If test failures occur, Yeti will exit with a non-zero status code.

+- `0` indicates testing was completed and all tests passed.
+- `1` indicates an error occurred that prevented testing from running to completion.
+- `3` indicated testing was completed but some tests failed.

+These codes are useful for using Yeti programmatically.
+The codes `0` and `3` indicate testing completion.
+If Yeti ended in code `1`, you may wish to retry the command to workaround transient errors.
+This is useful when using Yeti to launch browsers in CI, which sometimes may fail due to temporary Selenium issues.

 #### JUnit XML output